 The biggest takeaway for organization is to find what works for your child, model, discuss and repeat!
 Exposure and repetition are key!

-Next up in the series will be discussing the skill of Time Management.
+Next up in the series we will be discussing the skill of Time Management.

 As a reminder, we will go into detail about each of these with a specific (user friendly definition) and support strategies!
 This chart below will guide the series!